flowr-analysis/flowr/.github/ISSUE_TEMPLATE/linting-rule.yaml.md

       label: Meta Information
       description: Select any tags that you think apply to the linting rule you are suggesting.
 If you try to suggest a new linting rule, please only select those that you think apply after your suggestions.
       options:
-        - label: '**bug**: This rule is used to detect bugs in the code.
+        - label: '**Bug**: This rule is used to detect bugs in the code.
 Every…'
           required: false
-        - label: '**deprecated**: This signals the use of deprecated functions or fea…'
+        - label: '**Deprecated**: This signals the use of deprecated functions or fea…'
           required: false
-        - label: '**documentation**: This rule is used to detect issues that are related…'
+        - label: '**Documentation**: This rule is used to detect issues that are related…'
           required: false
-        - label: '**experimental**: This marks rules which are currently considered exp…'
+        - label: '**Experimental**: This marks rules which are currently considered exp…'
           required: false
-        - label: '**performance**: This rule is used to detect issues that are related…'
+        - label: '**Performance**: This rule is used to detect issues that are related…'
           required: false
-        - label: '**robustness**: This rule is used to detect issues that are related…'
+        - label: '**Robustness**: This rule is used to detect issues that are related…'
           required: false
-        - label: '**rver3**: The rule is specific to R version 3.x.'
+        - label: '**Rver3**: The rule is specific to R version 3.x.'
           required: false
-        - label: '**rver4**: The rule is specific to R version 4.x.'
+        - label: '**Rver4**: The rule is specific to R version 4.x.'
           required: false
-        - label: '**readability**: This rule is used to detect issues that are related…'
+        - label: '**Readability**: This rule is used to detect issues that are related…'
           required: false
-        - label: '**reproducibility**: This rule is used to detect issues that are related…'
+        - label: '**Reproducibility**: This rule is used to detect issues that are related…'
           required: false
-        - label: '**security**: This rule is used to detect security-critical.
+        - label: '**Security**: This rule is used to detect security-critical.
 For …'
           required: false
-        - label: '**shiny**: This rule is used to detect issues that are related…'
+        - label: '**Shiny**: This rule is used to detect issues that are related…'
           required: false
-        - label: '**smell**: This rule is used to detect issues that do not dire…'
+        - label: '**Smell**: This rule is used to detect issues that do not dire…'
           required: false
-        - label: '**style**: This rule is used to detect issues that are related…'
+        - label: '**Style**: This rule is used to detect issues that are related…'
           required: false
-        - label: '**usability**: This rule is used to detect issues that are related…'
+        - label: '**Usability**: This rule is used to detect issues that are related…'
           required: false
-        - label: '**quickfix**: This rule may provide quickfixes to automatically f…'
+        - label: '**QuickFix**: This rule may provide quickfixes to automatically f…'
           required: false